top of page

 Tips to keep yourself safe

-Meeting online friends in real life can be really dangerous.
-You never really know who they are; many people lie about themselves online and sometimes they are really dangerous people.
+Meeting online friends in real life is potentially very dangerous.
+If you’ve only every met online, you never really know who they are; many people lie about themselves online and sometimes they are dangerous people.

-If you must meet someone that you know from online in real life, meet in a public place, bring a friend or family member that you trust and/or make sure your parents or friends know where you’re going and when you’re likely to return so they can be aware that you may be in a risky situation.
+If you choose to meet someone that you know from online in real life, meet in a public place, bring a friend or family member that you trust or make sure your parents or friends know where you’re going and when you’re likely to return, this way they can be aware that you may be in a risky situation.

 • Don’t give out personal information about you or your friends and family online.

-• If you receive or see something that makes you uncomfortable, STOP right away and tell a parent or friend that you trust.
+• If you receive or see something that makes you uncomfortable, STOP right away and talk to someone who you trust.

 • Don’t give out your passwords or PIN numbers to anyone.